CashScript/cashscript/website/docs/sdk/transactions.md

 If you prefer a lower-level debugging experience, you can call the `bitauthUri()` function on the transaction.
 This will return a URI that can be opened in the BitAuth IDE.
 This URI is also displayed in the console whenever a transaction fails.

-You can read more about debugging transactions [here](/docs/guides/debugging).
+You can read more about debugging transactions on the [debugging page](/docs/guides/debugging).

 :::caution
 It is unsafe to debug transactions on mainnet as private keys will be exposed to BitAuth IDE and transmitted over the network.